nkabrown/bundle/javascript/javascript-thoughts.md

 # Arrays

-Reverse iteration of an array to the first element
+Iterate through an array from the last element to the first

 ```javascript
 for (let i = array.length; i-- > 0;) {
   console.log(i);